What needs planning permission

 • Demolition of a building under instruction from the Scottish Government

-Some types of work are classed as permitted development and don't need permission as long as they are within defined thresholds:
+Some types of building work and development don't need permission as long as they are within defined thresholds.
+This is called permitted development.

 Once you know that planning permission is required, we can provide advice on whether a development is likely to be approved or not before submitting an application.